gaomd/docker-ikev2-vpn-server/README.md

 \* IKEv2 protocol requires iOS 8 or later, Mac OS X 10.11 El Capitan is supported as well.

-\* Install for **iOS 8 or later** or when your AirDrop fails: Send an E-mail to your iOS device with the `.mobileconfig` file as attachment, then tap the attachment to bring up then finish the **Install Profile** screen.
+\* Install for **iOS 8 or later** or when your AirDrop fails: Send an E-mail to your iOS device with the `.mobileconfig` file as attachment, then tap the attachment to bring up and finish the **Install Profile** screen.